 - 5.1 Filing a Report. - 5.1.1 Any person may make a Report at any time, including during non-business hours, regarding Discrimination, Harassment, or Retaliation (whether or not the person reporting is the person impacted by the alleged conduct) through any of the following means: - a.
-In person by speaking to the Vice Provost for Institutional Equity and Diversity, or to any of the EOE investigators (whose offices are located in the OIED); - b.
-By delivering, mailing, or otherwise transmitting a Report to the OIED; - c.
-By calling the OIED at (919) 513-0574; - d.
+In person by speaking to the Vice Provost for Equal Opportunity, or to any of the EOE investigators (whose offices are located in the OEO); - b.
+By delivering, mailing, or otherwise transmitting a Report to the OEO; - c.
+By calling the OEO at (919) 513-0574; - d.
 By emailing the report to equalopportunity@ncsu.edu; - e.
-By completing the OIED online Discrimination, Harassment, and Retaliation Report Form; or - f.
-Through any other means that results in the Vice Provost for Institutional Equity and Diversity receiving the person's verbal or written Report. - 5.1.2 Upon receiving a Report containing allegations of Discrimination, Harassment, or Retaliation, the OIED will promptly contact the Complainant to provide resources and explain the Complaint Resolution Process. - 5.1.3 Reports of Discrimination, Harassment, and Retaliation should be submitted within 180 days of the alleged action.
-Allegations of Discrimination, Harassment, or Retaliation that are submitted after 180 days when reported to the OIED will be reviewed, investigated as appropriate, and addressed through corrective action (if applicable).
-However, the OIED is not required to follow the Complaint Resolution Process and has greater flexibility in handling and resolving these types of allegations. - 5.1.4 Referral of Reports (through a University Grievance Procedure or Written Student Complaint) to the OIED.
+By completing the OEO online Discrimination, Harassment, and Retaliation Report Form; or - f.
+Through any other means that results in the Vice Provost for Equal Opportunity receiving the person's verbal or written Report. - 5.1.2 Upon receiving a Report containing allegations of Discrimination, Harassment, or Retaliation, OEO will promptly contact the Complainant to provide resources and explain the Complaint Resolution Process. - 5.1.3 Reports of Discrimination, Harassment, and Retaliation should be submitted within 180 days of the alleged action.
+Allegations of Discrimination, Harassment, or Retaliation that are submitted after 180 days when reported to the OEO will be reviewed, investigated as appropriate, and addressed through corrective action (if applicable).
+However, the OEO is not required to follow the Complaint Resolution Process and has greater flexibility in handling and resolving these types of allegations. - 5.1.4 Referral of Reports (through a University Grievance Procedure or Written Student Complaint) to the OEO.

-Allegations of Discrimination, Harassment, or Retaliation, not previously filed directly with the OIED and that are included in a grievance filed pursuant to a University Grievance Procedure or a Written Student Complaint, will be referred to the OIED as a Report for processing.
-In order to expedite the OIED's formal processing of the Report, the referral should occur as soon as possible after the grievance or complaint is filed.
+Allegations of Discrimination, Harassment, or Retaliation, not previously filed directly with the OEO and that are included in a grievance filed pursuant to a University Grievance Procedure or a Written Student Complaint, will be referred to the OEO as a Report for processing.
+In order to expedite the OEO's formal processing of the Report, the referral should occur as soon as possible after the grievance or complaint is filed.